MaHu4/FrauenLoop_flask_myFirstApp_finalProject/README.md

                 "DATABASE_URL": "postgres://xxx",
                 "MAPS_API_KEY": "xxx"
             }
-- instead of using "flask run" in terminal, run the debug mode to get right port.
-Make sure that port is exited with ctrl+c in "main" console (i.e. not the debug console) if you have used "flask run" beforehand
+- MAKING APP RUN: instead of using "flask run" in terminal, run the debug mode to get right port.
+Make sure that port is exited with ctrl+c in "main" console (i.e. not the debug console) if you have used "flask run" beforehand.
+IMPORTANT: click on app.py and then on debug mode on the left.
+Otherwise, the app will not work properly.

-- changed center of map that is seen when calling the "/-route" in the map.js-file (line 39) from Berlin to Leizig : view = new MapView({
+- Changed center of map that is seen when calling the "/-route" in the map.js-file (line 39) from Berlin to Leizig : view = new MapView({
     map: map,
     center: [12.3731, 51.3397], // Longitude, latitude.
 We start at the center of Leipzig
     zoom: 13, // Zoom level

 ## EXISTING ROUTES in app.py